Quinn La Fond

 I am a PhD student at the University of Oregon studying pure mathematics.

-in particular I am interested in how algebraic and differential geometry play a role
+I am interested in how differential and algebraic geometry interact with theoretical

 Expository Works